HarudaySharma/All-Notes/Sem 3/Database Management System/Notes/Redo logging (recovery process).md

 - Use the after-images recorded in the log to reapply the changes.

 >[!example]
 >Updates all data items updated by transaction Ti with their new values.
-Undoing a T requires the log to contain both the record `<start>` and the record `<commit>`.
+Redoing a T requires the log to contain both the record `<start>` and the record `<commit>`.
 >![[Pasted image 20231126155312.png]]